This information should not be relied upon as legal or professional advice. Read the disclaimer.

 The main sources of funding for undertaking a master’s degree include student finance for eligible students living in the UK and scholarships from higher education providers, research councils, and national schemes.
 Educational trusts and charities may also offer some small amounts of funding.

-Publicly funded student support for master’s degrees is available to eligible students who live in the UK.
-It includes postgraduate loans to help with tuition fees and living costs, and Disabled Students’ Allowance (DSA) to cover the extra costs that might arise from a student having a disability.
+Publicly funded student support for master’s degrees includes postgraduate loans to help with tuition fees and living costs, undergraduate student finance for healthcare courses, and Disabled Students’ Allowance (DSA) to cover the extra costs that might arise from a student having a disability.

 International students may be eligible for one of the UK’s three national scholarship schemes.

-Education is a devolved matter, and each part of the UK offers a slightly different package of postgraduate student support.
+Education is a devolved matter and each part of the UK offers a slightly different package of postgraduate student support.
+Eligibility will depend on a student’s course, age, and nationality and residency status.
 Students should apply to the respective student finance body where they normally live, not where they will be studying.
+In 2024/25:

 Loans to help with living costs are paid directly to the student in regular instalments.
-Repayments begin after graduation when the student’s earnings pass a minimum threshold and repayment amounts are linked to income.
+Borrowers are only liable to make repayments when their salary is above a certain threshold.

 Disabled Students’ Allowance (DSA) helps to cover the extra costs an eligible student ordinarily living in the UK might incur because of a disability, including a long-term health condition, mental health condition, physical disability, or specific learning difficulty such as dyslexia or dyspraxia.